Azure/bicep-lz-vending/main.bicep.parameters.md

 Disable telemetry collection by this module.

-For more information on the telemtery collected by this module, that is controlled by this parameter, see this page in the wiki: [Telemetry Tracking Using Customer Usage Attribution (PID)](https://github.com/Azure/bicep-lz-vending/wiki/Telemetry)
+For more information on the telemetry collected by this module, that is controlled by this parameter, see this page in the wiki: [Telemetry Tracking Using Customer Usage Attribution (PID)](https://github.com/Azure/bicep-lz-vending/wiki/Telemetry)

 - Default value: `False`